TCP versus UDP

 TCP vs UDP

 Before, we have talked about TCP and UDP as an overview.
 In this CCNA Certification Lesson, we will compare these two transport layer protocols and we will learn their main characteristics.
-In other words, we will compare TCP vs UDP.
+In other words, we will compare TCP vs UDP, we will learn what is the difference between TCP and UDP.
 This comparison is very important in networking world and it is generally a Network Engineering Technical Interview Question.
 This lesson is also an important lesson for network engineering certification exams.
 Because, there are critical questions are coming from this lesson on certification exams.

 By the way, there is also another transport layer protocol named SCTP (Stream Control Transmission Protocol).
-In another lesson, we will also compare SCTP and TCP.
+After learning the difference between TCP and UDP, we will also compare SCTP and TCP in another lesson.
 We will learn SCTP vs TCP.
-But here, our focus is not SCTP.
+But here, our focus is not SCTP but the other two transport protocols.

 tcp-versus-udp

-The other difference of TCP vs UDP is about connections and sessions.
+The first difference of TCP vs UDP comparison is about connections and sessions.
 In User Datagram Protocol, you do not need a connection, so it is a connectionless transport protocol.
 But Transmission Control Protocol needs a connection.
 In other words, a connection must be established for the communication of this protocol.
 So, TCP is a connection-oriented protocol.
-This connection is done with TCP 3-Way Handshake.
-And connection terminates is done with TCP 4-Way Handshake.
+This connection is done with TCP 3-Way Handshake. with SYN, ACK and SYN-ACK messages.
+And this connection is termianted with TCP 4-Way Handshake, with FIN and ACK messages from both sides.

 Now, let’s talk about reliability and compare TCP vs UDP.
 TCP is a reliable protocol.
 Because, TCP guarantees the delivery of the data with ACK mechanism.
 If any segment does not reach to the destination and the sender does not receive an ACK in a certain time, it resends the segment again.
 UDP has no such an ACK mechanism.
-And, UDP does not guarantee the data delivery.
-So, it is an unreliable transport protocol.
+So, UDP does not guarantee the data delivery.
+This means that, UDP is a little an unreliable transport protocol.

+Another difference between TCP and UDP is about ordering mechanism.
 In TCP session, sometimes packets can be sent in different orders.
 So, if we do not do anything, the inordered packets will be meaningful at the other end.
 We should reorder these packets.
 Transmission Control Protocol has a mechanism that reorders these packets at the receiver end.
 But UDP has no such a reorder mechanism.
-By doing this, TCP make this message meaningful.
+By using reordering mechanism, TCP makes this message meaningful.

 Beside reordering mechanism, TCP also has Flow Control, Window scaling.
 It dynamically sets the window size for the optimum transmission.
 There is no such a flow control in UDP.

 TCP provides extensive error checking mechanism which are not used in User Datagram Protocol.
-UDP uses basic checksums for error checking.
+In other words, TCP uses error checking and recovery mechanism together.
+But UDP uses basic checksums for error checking.
 So, it is susceptible to the data loses.
 Generally, applications that uses UDP, provide its own error-recovery.

 How about the headers?
 How about their sizes?
 When we compare TCP vs UDP, there is a big difference also about the length of the headers.
 TCP Header is 20 Bytes long and this value can be increased up to 60 bytes with option fields.
 But UDP Header is fixed 8 Bytes long.

 Beside these differences, different protocols and applications use different TCP and UDP Port Numbers.
-These default port numbers are also asked too much in the network interviews and in certification exams.
+For example, HTTP, HTTPS and FTP use TCP ports while DHCP, TFTP and SNMP use UDP ports by default.
+These default port numbers are also asked too much in the network engineering job interviews and in the network certification exams.
 Now, let’s talk about these default ports and learn them detailly.

 TCP and UDP Application Ports